govuk-one-login/ipv-stubs/README.md

 ## EVCS Stub
 `di-ipv-evcs-stub` [/di-ipv-evcs-stub](https://github.com/govuk-one-login/ipv-stubs/tree/main/di-ipv-evcs-stub)

-The Encrypted Verifiable Credential Store (EVCS) is where VCs attained by a user during their IPV journey is persisted for long-term store.
+The Encrypted Verifiable Credential Store (EVCS) is where VCs attained by a user during their IPV journey are persisted for long-term store.
 For more information on how IPV Core uses this service, see the [team manual doc](https://team-manual.account.gov.uk/teams/IPV-Core-team/How-IPV-Core-Works/understanding-vc-storage/#encrypted-vc-storage-evcs).

 This stubs out that service and is owned by the IPV Core and Trust and Reuse teams.